Skip to Content

 In Texas, couples going through a separation period remain legally married.
 The absence of legal separation means that the rights and obligations of married couples remain intact, including issues related to property, debt, child custody, and support.
 It's crucial to understand that even if you and your spouse are living apart or have agreed to separate, the legal status of your marriage remains unchanged until a divorce is finalized.

-Why Choose our San Marcos Divorce Attorney for Your Divorce Representation?
+Why Choose Our San Marcos Divorce Attorney for Your Divorce Representation?

-At McNutt Law Firm, we believe in providing our clients with personalized, honest, and emphatic representation.
+At McNutt Law Firm, we believe in providing our clients with personalized, honest, and empathetic representation.
 Our attorneys will work closely with you so you can make fair decisions for yourself, your children, and your property.
 We offer realistic assessments and creative solutions tailored to your needs.

 Don't navigate the divorce process alone.
 Contact a reputable family law attorney in San Marcos, Texas, to receive the guidance and support you need during this challenging time.